pkgxdev/pantry/README.md

 ```
 $ gh pr checkout 123

-# or you can copy paste the URL
+# or you can copy paste the URL:
 $ gh pr checkout https://github.com/teaxyz/pantry.extra/pull/123

+# then open for editing:
+$ pkg edit
 ```

 &nbsp;